henrik42/solo/README.md

 __Wildfly/JBoss__

-Now we want to jump-start the nREPL server so we have remote access to the application.
+Now we want to jump-start the nREPL server (just as we started the Swank server in step four above) so we have remote access to the application.

 Here again we cannot load the nREPL namespace because the classloader does not see the JAR/classes.
 One solution would be to also put the